 - Year 7s are also able to go into lunch early for the first week of the new term to help them as they get to know our canteen systems and our lunchtime duty team.
 We are also aware that they will have worked up a large appetite following the nerves and excitement of joining their new school!

-13. There will be an opportunity to meet with Form Tutors and Mrs Walker, the Year 7 Pastoral Leader, in the October to share information.
+- There will be a further opportunity to meet with key staff including Mr Weems and Mrs Walker, at the Parents’ Information Evening in the October half term.